 How do I know if I’m overwatering my houseplants?

 Overwatering is a relatively easy mistake to diagnose, and many symptoms of overwatering are unique to it.
-When diagnosing a sad plant sign, it's important to look at the plant as a whole, and not just the plant part that's negatively affected.
-Although we think of overwatering as just adding too much water to a plant's potting mix — what's really going on is that the surrounding soil is not drying out fast enough.
+When diagnosing a sad plant sign, it’s important to look at the plant as a whole, and not just the plant part that's negatively affected.
+Although we think of overwatering as just adding too much water to a plant's potting mix — what’s really going on is that the surrounding soil is not drying out fast enough.
 It may very well be from too much water (and most commonly is), but it may also be from not enough natural sunlight.
-If you water a plant with the appropriate amount of water, but it doesn't get enough sunlight, then the potting mix will stay moist, and the plant will be effectively overwatered.
+If you water a plant with the appropriate amount of water, but it doesn’t get enough sunlight, then the potting mix will stay moist, and the plant will be effectively overwatered.
 A good strategy for combating that is watering in the morning hours.
 Learn more about how time of day impacts watering here.
 And, if your home needs a boost of natural sunlight, consider adding a grow light.

 The first thing you should do, when diagnosing an overwatered plant, is to feel the plant's potting mix!
 Feel the mix a few inches deep.
 If it feels moist or wet, it is most likely overwatered.
 Another sign of overwatering can be fungus gnats.
 Fungus gnats feed on the fungi that show up in moist environments.
 They proliferate when the soil stays too wet for too long.
 But don’t fret — you can get rid of them.
 Learn more about fungus gnats here.